No. 42 Squadron RAF

+No. 42 Squadron, also known as No. 42 (Torpedo Bomber) Squadron or No. 42 (TB) Squadron, is a squadron of the Royal Air Force.
+It reformed at RAF Lossiemouth on 21 September 2023 as the Operational Conversion Unit for both the Boeing Poseidon MRA1 and Boeing Wedgetail AEW1.

-Number 42 Squadron was a squadron of the Royal Air Force.
-It served during the First World War as an army co-operation squadron and during the Second World War in various roles.
-Between 1992 and 2010, it was the Operational Conversion Unit (OCU) for the Hawker Siddeley Nimrod MR.2, based at RAF Kinloss, Moray, until the Nimrod MR.2's retirement in March 2010.
-No. 42 Squadron disbanded on 26 May 2011.
+The squadron served during the First World War as an army co-operation squadron and during the Second World War in various roles.
+Between 1992 and 2010, it was based at RAF Kinloss as the Operational Conversion Unit for the Hawker Siddeley Nimrod MR2, until the retirement of the aircraft in March 2010.

 History

 First World War

 Formed on 1 April 1916 from crews of No. 19 Squadron Royal Flying Corps at RAF Filton, No. 42 Squadron spent the First World War flying reconnaissance sorties.
 Using Royal Aircraft Factory BE.2s (and later Royal Aircraft Factory R.E.8s), the squadron spent time on both the Western Front and the Austro-Italian Front.
 On returning to England after the war, the squadron was disbanded at RAF Netheravon on 26 June 1919.

 The squadron was based at La Gorgue in northern France from 1 September to 8 November 1916.